 - Dispute any errors on your credit report.
 Some records can stay up to 7 years on your credit history based on the statute of limitations, but you can remove them early by requesting corrections with the three national credit bureaus.
 Visit Experian, TransUnion, and Equifax websites to request your free copy of the credit report.

 - Pay your bills in full and on time.
 Timely payments can boost your credit score over time.

 - Keep your old credit cards open but don’t use them.
 The older your credit line is, the better it is for your credit score.
 So, keep them open even when you don’t use them at all.

 - Seek the help of a credit counselor.
 A professional can help you create a personalized credit repair plan.
 You can start looking for help here, some of which are free.

-Nobody wants to have bad credit, but sometimes, life circumstances can get in the way.
+Nobody wants to have poor credit, but sometimes, life circumstances can get in the way.
 You’ll have to face the negative impacts of poor credit on your ability to get financings, such as car loans or home mortgages.
-It can also affect your chances of getting affordable car insurance premiums.
+It can also affect the chances that you’ll find affordable car insurance premiums.

-Are you looking for the best car insurance for bad credit?
-What steps have you taken to repair your credit score and save on car insurance premiums?
+Are you looking for the best car insurance companies for drivers with bad credit?
+What steps have you taken to repair your credit score and save money on a car insurance premium?
 We’d love to hear from you in the comments section below!